radiantone/pyfi/README.md

 There are some important enterprise qualities we want from the logical database that governs the structure and behavior of a PYFI network.

 * ***Constraints*** - PYFI data models should adhere to logical constraints that maintain the integrity of the network design.
 This prevents any errors in the data model that might cause the network to not perform.
+It also protects against any errors introduced by humans.
-* ***Transactions*** - Similar to the nature of the message/task layer, we want to provide transactional semantics to the data layer so sets of logical changes can be applied in an atomic fashion - enforcing constraints as well.
+* ***Transactions*** - Similar to the nature of the message/task layer, we want to provide transactional semantics to the data layer so sets of logical changes can be applied in an atomic fashion.
+This ensures your network is not caught in an inconsistent (or partial) state when making design changes.
-* ***Security*** - Row level security is built into the database and allows us to control who is able to see what without having to implement a weaker form of this at the application layer
+* ***Security*** - Row level security is built into the database and allows us to control who is able to see what without having to implement a weaker form of this at the application layer.
+By design, the pyfi stack captures access control semantics ***all the way down to the data**.*
 * ***Scaling*** - SQL databases such as Postgres have mature scaling mechanics that allow them to cluster and scale appropriately.
-* ***Administration*** - Mature tools exist to administer and manage SQL databases that don't need to be reinvented
+* ***Administration*** - Mature tools exist to administer and manage SQL databases that don't need to be reinvented.

 Coupling the PYFI physical network from the logical model through a transactional databases allows for future implementation-independence of a particular PYFI network.
 All the existing PYFI CLI tools that operate on the database will continue to work as is, if you choose to implement a different backend.